IRVING-BUFFALO-YOUNGSTOWN, NEW YORK

 Length: Shoreline Trail [Lake Erie Section]: About 11.5 miles planned.
 1.5 miles complete.

-Shoreline Trail; West Side [Outer Harbor Section]: 8 miles paved plus the Bike Ferry to Canalside in downtown Buffalo.
+Shoreline Trail; West Side [Outer Harbor Section]: 7.6 miles mostly paved plus the Bike Ferry to Canalside in downtown Buffalo.

 Shoreline Trail; East Side [Outer Harbor Section]: 3.1 miles paved to Canalside in downtown Buffalo.